-Wars cannot be prevented by mere wishes and dry slogans such as "Down with war".
+Wars cannot be prevented by mere wishes and dry slogans such as “Down with war”.
 There are concrete reasons that lead to wars.
 Unless these causes are eliminated, wars will not be eliminated.
-Lenin says the following about the elimination of wars; “What is necessary is not to prevent war, but to take advantage of the crisis created by war to accelerate the overthrow of the bourgeoisie. “ (Ten Imperialist Wars, p.
+Lenin says the following about the elimination of wars; “What is necessary is not to prevent war, but to take advantage of the crisis created by war to accelerate the overthrow of the bourgeoisie. “ (On Imperialist War, p.
 9)

 The main problem in the debates that socialists will engage in on the attitude to be adopted against the war is: Why is the war being fought?
 Which classes are the ones who are orchestrating and directing the war?
-That is to say, the socialists must explain to the masses that the only way out is to overthrow “their” government and that for this purpose they must take advantage of the difficulties their government is facing in this war. (ibid)
+That is to say, the socialists must explain to the masses that the only way out is to overthrow “their” government and that for this purpose they must take advantage of the difficulties their government is facing in this war. (age)

 In a reactionary war, a revolutionary class cannot but wish for the defeat of its government, nor can it ignore the fact that the possibilities of overthrowing it are increased by the military failures of the government.